chs-club/BINDgo/docs/submissions/index.md

 ### Copy the Example Submission Directory

-1. In the repository, locate the directory named `jane_doe`.
+1. In the repository, there is a directory called `jane_doe` in the `docs/submissions/` directory.
     This directory serves as an example submission structure.
-2. Create a copy of this directory and rename it with your own name.
-Run the following command:
+2. Now, move into the submissions directory using `cd docs/submissions/` and create a copy of this directory and rename it with your own name:

     ```bash
     cp -r jane_doe your_name